- Take a day trip from Santiago to the coastal gems of Viña del Mar and Valparaiso

 Day 5: Tatio Geysers & Machuca Village

-Day 6: From San Pedro de Atacama to Punta Arenas
+Day 6: Transfer to Calama, Fly to Punta Arenas

-Day 7: Punta Arenas to Torres del Paine & Full-Day Excursion
+Day 7: Transfer to Torres del Paine, Full-Day Excursion

-Upon reaching Torres del Paine it's time to start the extensive full-day tour.
-You'll visit some of the park's main attractions, such as the Amarga Lagoon, which features views of the iconic peaks of the Horns of Paine (part of the Cordillera Paine).
-You'll also trek alongside Salto Grande, the famous thundering waterfalls found in this national park.
-At noon, you'll enjoy lunch at a restaurant in the park before continuing on the excursion.
-Finally, at the end of the day, you'll transfer to your hotel in the park for some rest and relaxation.
+On today's extensive, full-day tour, you'll visit some of the park's main attractions, such as the Amarga Lagoon.
+Nearby, find the iconic peaks of the Horns of Paine (part of the Cordillera Paine), the glacially-fed Grey Lake, and the thundering waterfalls of Salto Grande.
+At noon, enjoy lunch at a restaurant in the park before continuing toward the vast Grey Glacier.
+Along the way, you'll have the chance to observe the park's varied and unique wildlife, such as guanacos, rheas, and condors.
+At the end of the day, check into our hotel in the park and enjoy a relaxing evening surrounded by nature.